 Monty wasted no time and devoured the whole apple, core and all.

 “An apple, idiot.”
 Tommy chuckled, mocking Monty.

-Monty’s eyes widened and quickly pushed his hand down his own throat, vomit came out shortly after.
-He repeated the process till he was drooling, and certain the apple was out of his system.
+Monty’s eyes widened, and he quickly pushed his hand down his own throat; vomit came out shortly after.
+He repeated the process till he was drooling and certain the apple was out of his system.

 “No blood.”
 A sweet voice called out from the front of the cart.
-“Unless you count sap as blood, I have never spilt a drop.”
+“Unless you count sap as blood, I have never spilled a drop.”
 A young woman clambered over the barrels and moved to sit by the two boys.
-Her nose recoiling from the smell of the vomit.
-The only lines on her otherwise perfect tanned face.
+Her nose recoiled from the smell of the vomit.
+The only lines on her otherwise perfectly tanned face.

 “Didn’t like the apples?”
 She said jovially

 “He did, Sandra.
 But thought it was poisoned, so he made himself vomit.”